JanoVel/Audacity_MaterialTeme/readme.md

 Audacity Material Theme
 =======================

 This is an Audacity theme made using the Google Material Design icons.
-It has a simpler and flatter look than the defauls Audacity theme.
+It has a simpler and flatter look than the default Audacity theme.

 ![](https://raw.githubusercontent.com/JanoVel/Audacity_MaterialTeme/master/MaterialTheme_Audacity.png)